szze/SpecFlowPlus-Resources/Configuring-SpecFlowPlus-Runner-Visual-Studio-Test-Explorer-Integration.md

 ### Processor Architecture

 Unless specified in the test profile, the execution uses the test processor architecture setting in Visual Studio.
-By default, this is set to `x86` in Visual Studio 2013.
+By default, this is set to `x86` in Visual Studio.

 To change this setting in Visual Studio, select  **Test|Test Settings|Default Processor Architecture|** from the menu and choose the desired architecture (X86 or X64).